-- your spouse/domestic partner dies; - your spouse's/domestic partner's hours of employment are reduced; - your spouse's/domestic partner's employment ends for any reason other than his or her gross misconduct; or - you become divorced or legally separated from your spouse, or you terminate your domestic partnership.
+- your spouse/domestic partner dies; - your spouse's/domestic partner's hours of employment are reduced; - your spouse's/domestic partner's employment ends for any reason other than their gross misconduct or - you become divorced or legally separated from your spouse or terminate your domestic partnership.
 Also, if your spouse (the employee) reduces or eliminates your group health coverage in anticipation of a divorce or legal separation, and a divorce or legal separation occurs within three months of the reduction or elimination of coverage, then the divorce or legal separation will be considered a qualifying event for you even though your coverage was reduced or eliminated before the divorce or legal separation.